caicloud/cyclone/docs/developer-guide.md

 Now cyclone's e2e test would start a local circle server and register local docker host as a worker to circle server.
 Then it would start a standalone process to run the e2e test cases by sending RESTful requests.

+The e2e test can be run by cyclone itself.
-If you deploy with docker, you could run e2e test by typing:
+If you deploy with docker, you could run it by typing:

 ```shell
 ./scripts/e2e-docker.sh
 ```

-then, we would run these tests by cyclone.

 If you deploy with k8s, you could run e2e test by typing: